 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
 Y The Customer and Business Support Manager take responsibility for the complaint handling.
-This will be displayed in the bio on the website 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
-They must also have the authority and autonomy to act to resolve disputes promptly and fairly. Υ The Customer and Business Support Manager is the complaints officer and sits within the management structure for the organisation and attends Managers meeting and Board meetings.
+4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
+They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
+Y • The Customer and Business Support Manager is the complaints officer and sits within the management structure for the organisation and attends Managers meeting and Board meetings.
 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
-It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Y Training notes provided to all staff on 28/3/24.
-Operational complaints meetings are biweekly which include operational lessons learned.
-Strategy lessons learned are monitored via the Master Action Plan monthly by operational managers Culture of the organisation is also included in the customer experience strategy Training: - 30/4/24 - Customer Care Team 25/4/24 - Managers 6/5/24 Housing Team 16/5/24 Maintenance Team Training document provided to third party contractors/agents
+It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Y Customer experience training was undertaken in November 2024 to support the Customer Experience Strategy.
+Lessons learned tracking spreadsheet which feeds into the master action plan The organisational culture is included in the customer experience strategy Operational complaints meetings are biweekly which include operational lessons learned.
+Strategy lessons learned are monitored, via the Master Action Plan, monthly by operational managers